thegworld/gtx-browser/docs/gpu/gpu_testing.md

 customers.
 Critical bugs in subsystems like WebGL, affecting high-profile products like Google Maps, have escaped notice in the past because the bots were unreliable.
-After much re-work, the GPU bots are now among the most reliable automated test machines in the Chromium project.
+After much re-work, the GPU bots are now among the most reliable automated test machines in the GTx Browser project.
 Let's keep them that way.

 Flakiness affecting the GPU tests can come in from highly unexpected sources.